Outboard decals - Installation instructions

 REMOVING OLD DECALS

-Use a razor blade holder/scraper at 20˚ to 30˚ angle to lift a corner or edge of the decal just enough to grip it with your fingers.
+Use a razor blade holder/scraper at a 20˚ to 30˚ angle to lift a corner or edge of the decal just enough to grip it with your fingers.
 Pull gently away from the surface.
 If you can pull at least a couple of square inches then repeat this process until done.

 If the graphic is very old, it will break off as soon as you grip and pull.
 If this happens, dig the corner of the blade between the decal and the boat at a sharp angle without messing up the boat.
 Use a sliding motion with the corner of the blade to slice or unzip the vinyl away from the boat ¼” – ⅛” at a time.